Baruch-Levien/azure-docs/articles/defender-for-cloud/defender-for-cloud-planning-and-operations-guide.md

 - Work with Cloud Workload Owner to apply remediation.

 Defender for Cloud uses [Azure role-based access control (Azure Role-based access control)](../role-based-access-control/role-assignments-portal.md), which provides [built-in roles](../role-based-access-control/built-in-roles.md) that can be assigned to users, groups, and services in Azure.
 When a user opens Defender for Cloud, they only see information related to resources they have access to.
-Which means the user is assigned the role of Owner, Contributor, or Reader to the subscription or resource group that a resource belongs to.
+This means the user is assigned the role of Owner, Contributor, or Reader to the subscription or resource group that a resource belongs to.
 In addition to these roles, there are two roles specific to Defender for Cloud:

-- **Security reader**: a user that belongs to this role is able to view only Defender for Cloud configurations, which include recommendations, alerts, policy, and health, but it won't be able to make changes.
+- **Security reader**: a user that belongs to this role is able to view only Defender for Cloud configurations.
+This includes recommendations, alerts, policy, and health, but they won't be able to make changes.

-- **Security admin**: same as security reader but it can also update the security policy, dismiss recommendations and alerts.
+- **Security admin**: same as a security reader but it can also update the security policy, dismiss recommendations and alerts.

 The personas explained in the previous diagram need these Azure Role-based access control roles: